 In this window, you can set up the various settings.

-Do not confuse LQA with QA: memoQ can check for some errors automatically.
-Those checks are called quality assurance checks. memoQ can check for the consistency of terms, or the length or the translations, or the matching of inline tags.
+Do not confuse LQA with QA: memoQ can also look for formal errors automatically.
+For example, it can check the consistency of terms, the length of translations, or the matching of inline tags.
+Those checks are called quality assurance (QA) checks.

 Belongs to a project: You choose an LQA model for a project.
 To make your choice, open a project.